robdmc/pandashells/README.md

 Introduction
 ---
-For decades, system administrators, dev-ops engineers and data analysts have been piping textual data between unix tools such as grep, awk, sed, etc.  Chaining these tools together provides an extremely powerful workflow.
+For decades, system administrators, dev-ops engineers and data analysts have been piping textual data between unix tools like grep, awk, sed, etc.  Chaining these tools together provides an extremely powerful workflow.

 The more recent emergence of the "data-scientist" has resulted in the increasing